Nature Partner Journals: Aging and Mechanisms of Disease Publishes Elysium’s Clinical Trial Studying Basis

 Topics for Future Study: Liver Enzymes, Blood Pressure, Lipids

 The science of NAD+ is thriving.
 The strength of this study is in the demonstration that NAD+ levels in whole blood can be significantly increased in humans in a safe and sustainable way by taking Basis.
-While secondary and exploratory endpoints of the trial suggested a possible role of Basis in liver health, blood pressure, and mobility (see complete study for details), the data isn’t sufficiently powered to draw definitive conclusions.
 This study represents an important first step that future clinical studies can build upon — and these trials are underway.

 The clinical trial was conducted using the best practices with respect to ethics and trial design.
 It’s most similar to a phase one trial that pharmaceutical companies are required to conduct in the early stages of drug development.
 This study was a randomized (participants randomly assigned to groups), double-blinded (neither participants nor researchers know which group gets placebo, regular dose, double dose), placebo-controlled (one group gets an inactive substance) study carried out at testing sites in London, Ontario (Canada), Orlando, Florida, and Irvine, California.